Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

     - A Storage account ued by the Azure Function
     - An App Service to host the Azure Function

 This deployment is based on ARM templates.
 This ARM template requires designating a resource name prefix and a location where Azure Data Share accounts is available.
-The resource name prefix is used in constructing a name for each resource created as part of the depployment.
+The resource name prefix is used in constructing a name for each resource created as part of the deployment.

-### Deploy this to your Azure subscription

-There are 4 ways to deploy this ARM template from this repo to your Azure subscription

-1. Use the "Deploy to Azure" button to deploy using the Azure portal
-2. Clone this repo and deploy the template from your system
-3. Use PowerShell
-4. Use Azure CLI.

 #### Deploy using Azure portal